 September is the ninth month of the year in our modern-day Gregorian calendar.
 In older versions of the ancient Roman calendar, September was the seventh month of the year.
 It became the ninth month when January and February were added to the calendar.

 September was originally September mensis, the seventh month of the year in the Roman calendar and consisted of 30 days.
 Its name was changed during the Julian calendar reform in 153 BCE to honour Julius Caesar.

 According to Gregory calendar, the day number is 365 in a year and if it is a leap year then the day number is 366.
 September 12 has its own special significance in India and world history.

 In modern times, September has 30 days.
 September starts on the same day of the week as December every year.

-Here you will find some important events that happened today in Indian and world History on September 12.
+Here you will find some important events that happened today in India and world History on September 12.
 Read on to know more about this day.

 List of Important Historical events of 12 September:

-- 1309: The Reconquista-Forces of the Kingdom of Castile capture Gabraltar from the Emirate of Granada, although they will lose control of it 24 years later.
+- 1309: The Reconquista-Forces of the Kingdom of Castile captured Gibraltar from the Emirate of Granada, although they will lose control of it 24 years later.